-- Prekindergarten children are not required to wear uniforms. - Free Dress Day is the first Friday of every month unless otherwise noted. - Please mark all removable clothing with the student's name in permanent ink. - Check the lost-and-found closet in the office, day care room, or the MP Room for missing clothing. - Students are required to be in uniform anywhere on campus during school hours. - Attention-getting hairstyles, including spiking, haircuts, and inappropriately dyed, tinted, bleached, highlighted, brightly colored or streaked hair are not acceptable.
+- Prekindergarten children are not required to wear uniforms. - Free Dress Day is the first Friday of every month unless otherwise noted. - Please mark all removable clothing with the student's name in permanent ink.

+- Check the lost-and-found closet in the office, day care room, or the MP Room for missing clothing. - Students are required to be in uniform anywhere on campus during school hours. - Attention-getting hairstyles, including spiking, haircuts, and inappropriately dyed, tinted, bleached, highlighted, brightly colored or streaked hair are not acceptable.
 Haircuts of both boys and girls are expected to be neat and above the student's eyes (gels and hair products cannot be used to keep hair out of eyes).
 The length of a boy's hair must be above the top of the collar.
 Students may not have partially shaved or completely shaved heads; this includes shaving shapes, lines, letters or numbers into their hair.
-Boys may not wear headbands or buns of any kind. - Clothing should be proper fitting and clean. - Hats may not be worn in the classroom or any building, but are OK in PE and recess. - Shirts and blouses are to be tucked in except during recess play and PE.

-- Girls cannot roll the waistbands or cuffs of their uniform shorts or on shorts worn on free dress days. - Girls shorts, jumpers, skirts, and skorts cannot be worn higher than 2" above the knees. - When students wear an undershirt under a polo shirt it must be a white Tshirt only-nothing colored or printed with a logo. - If a student is not in uniform, a note from a parent must be brought to the office explaining the reason for non-compliance.
+Boys may not wear headbands or buns of any kind. - Clothing should be proper fitting and clean. - Hats may not be worn in the classroom or any building, but are OK in PE and recess. - Girls cannot roll the waistbands or cuffs of their uniform shorts or on shorts worn on free dress days. - Girls shorts, jumpers, skirts, and skorts cannot be worn higher than 2" above the knees. - When students wear an undershirt under a polo shirt it must be a white T-shirt only-nothing colored or printed with a logo. - If a student is not in uniform, a note from a parent must be brought to the office explaining the reason for non-compliance.
 If a note is not sent, the student will be given a first warning.
-Subsequent offenses will result in the parent being called to bring the correct uniform to school if the noncompliance can't be remedied on campus.
+Subsequent offenses will result in the parent being called to bring the correct uniform to school if the non-compliance can't be remedied on campus.
 Repeated uniform code violations will result in disciplinary action. - No sweatshirts other than the St. Albans navy logo uniform sweatshirts may be worn on campus. - Cold Weather Options for Jackets: During cold weather, students may wear free dress jackets (black, navy blue, khaki or green) outside of the classroom during recess and lunch time.
-All free dress jackets or coats must not have any names, logos, or pictures on them. - Fleece sweatpants may be worn as long as they are plain navy blue or black with NO LOGO. - Students are encouraged to "layer" clothing and wear sweatshirts during cool weather. - No additional embroidery is allowed on school uniforms. - If socks are worn, they must be SOLID white or black; sports socks, knee highs, and anklets. - NO LEGGINGS OR FOOTLESS TIGHTS of any kind may be worn.
+All free dress jackets or coats must not have any names, logos, or pictures on them. - Students are encouraged to "layer" clothing and wear sweatshirts during cool weather. - No additional embroidery is allowed on school uniforms. - If socks are worn, they must be SOLID white or black; sports socks, knee highs, and anklets. - NO LEGGINGS OR FOOTLESS TIGHTS of any kind may be worn.
 Heavier cable- knit tights are the exception as long as they are navy blue, white, or black. - No sandals or plastic shoes. - No clogs, Crocs, or flip-flops. - No shoes or boots with high heels may be worn. - No electronic game devices are allowed on campus (See guidelines in CODE OF STUDENT RULES AND RESPONSIBILITIES).